hilaLevi3/Flight-Remote-Joystick/README.md

 ## *Description:*
-In this app you will be able to connect to a flight simulator and fly a plane remotely. you can connect to the filght simulator Flight-Gear by applying the IP address and PORT of the Flight-Gear server.
+In this app you will be able to connect to a flight simulator and fly a plane remotely.

+You can connect to the filght simulator Flight-Gear by applying the IP address and PORT of the Flight-Gear server.
 If the data written wasn't correct you will see an error message on the screen and be able to try to reconnect.
-Also, you must write both the PORT and IP address in order to connect, or else a different error message will be seen on the screen. after successful connection, you can use the 2 sliders to change the values of the throttle and rudder of the plane.
+Also, you must write both the PORT and IP address in order to connect, or else a different error message will be seen on the screen.

+After successful connection, you can use the 2 sliders to change the values of the throttle and rudder of the plane.
 Also, you can use the joystick component and change the values of the elevator and aileron.
-All the changed values will be sent to the Flight-Gear simulator. have fun and try to fly and land the plane safely :)
+All the changed values will be sent to the Flight-Gear simulator.

+Have fun and try to fly and land the plane safely :)